 Apart from the usual grammar checker, Hemingway will also make sure that you don’t write long and complicated sentences.
 First, it will recommend that you use as few adverbs and passive voice as possible.

 Second, you’ll be alerted if there are more simple alternatives for the words you use.
 Hemingway will also tell you when you’ve written a complicated sentence and will suggest that you divide it into two or more sentences.

 The goal of the Hemingway Editor is to help you convey your ideas in a clear and easily understandable way.
 It will be very useful for non-native English speakers, especially.

 The browser-based software is free but still offers a wide range of text customization, such as headings, text size, and numbering.
 There’s also a desktop version of Hemingway that you can get permanently, which costs $19.99

 To start using NounPlus, you have to type or paste your text into the editor box and click Check to see all the corrections.
 While it may not be real-time, this tool still can check many aspects of your writing.

-Subjects, objects, adjectives, predicates, and many others are given unique highlight color to differentiate between them.
+Subjects, objects, adjectives, predicates, and many others are given unique highlight colors to differentiate between them.
 It also offers pronunciation examples so you know how to read the word correctly.

 Another major point is that NounPlus supports a variety of different languages like Korean and Chinese.

-If you’re looking for a free and minimalist grammar checker, NounPlus is a safe bet.
+If you’re looking for a minimalist, online, and free grammar checker, NounPlus is a safe bet.